louisXW/PODS/docs/source/examples/example2.rst

 .. _example2:

-Calibrate Delft3D-FLOW Problem with P-DYCORS
+Calibrate Delft3D-FLOW Problem with PODS
 ========================

-This is an demo to use the DYCORS in parallel for the calibraiton of the Delft3D problem with Single Objective Problem.
+This is an demo to use the PODS in parallel for the calibraiton of the Delft3D problem with Single Objective Problem.
 The experiment setting is the same with example in :ref:`example1`.
 Users just need to change the parameter nthreads to be the number of parallel processors that users want to use.

 .. code-block:: python